 Common faqs

-One cup of raw millet will yield around 4 to 4.5 cups of cooked millet.
+One cup of raw millet will yield around 4 cups of cooked millet.

 Yes, but moderation is the key.
-And we should try to include all types of grains (like rice, wheat, buckwheat, cassava, and amaranth) in our day-to-day cooking.
+And we should include all types of grains (like rice, wheat, buckwheat, cassava, amaranth) in our day-to-day cooking.
 Along with grains, the right amount of pulses, legumes, and vegetables makes the complete meal.

 You can have millet for any meal.
 Portion control and balancing it with veggies and other foods is the key.